 ⇒ $40,000 ⁄ 4% = $1,000,000

 This rule of thumb works whether you plan to retire early at 30 or wait till you are 65 years old.
 It’s the strategy often utilized by many “early retirement” enthusiasts or the movement popularly referred to as “FIRE” – Financial Independence/Retire Early.

-This rule follows from the 4% withdrawal rate rule.
-The outcome is actually the same, however, this is easier to calculate for those who dislike math.
-The assumption here is that in order to meet your income needs in retirement, you must have at least 25 x your desired annual retirement income.
+This rule follows the 4% withdrawal rate rule.
+The outcome is actually the same; however, this is easier to calculate for those who dislike math.
+The assumption here is that to meet your income needs in retirement; you must have at least 25 x your desired annual retirement income.

-For example, say you estimate that your expenses per year in retirement is $40,000.
-You would then need to have a minimum of $1 million in retirement savings/investment.
+For example, say you estimate that your expenses per year in retirement are $40,000.
+You would need at least $1 million in retirement savings/investment.

 ⇒ $40,000 x 25 = $1,000,000